|Ventura High School

 |Cabrillo Middle School Jazz Band|

-successful group of students that find an interest in
+of students that find an interest in jazz.

 Jazz band A, the top jazz band at Cabrillo Middle School, has a total of sixteen students playing a percussion, wind, Brass, or string instrument.
 A big part of every rehearsal is accomplishing certain goals set by Mr. Boccali and the instrumentalists.
 Our regular day in band is simple, but takes effort to accomplish.
 We improve through songs, charts, and exercises.
 Jazz Band is an after-school program that takes time out of each student's day.
 This goes to show the dedication put in by all of the students that make up the jazz band.